KarthikSArkasali/30-Days-SOC-Analyst-Challenge/Challenge#4/Optional-3- Splunk Basics: Investing SSH Brute Force attack.md

 # Day#18- Splunk Basics: Investigating SSH Brute Force attack

 ## Objective
-Learn to use Splunk to detect and investigate an SSH brute-force attack by analyzing failed login logs and identifying suspicious IPs using basic SPL queries.
+I learned to use Splunk to detect and investigate an SSH brute-force attack by analyzing failed login logs and identifying suspicious IP addresses using basic SPL queries.

 ## Lab Setup
 - Ubuntu Server (22.04 or later)